 - 1 tablespoon aged balsamic vinegar

-- 2 1/2 tablespoons of ghee, or butter if you tolerate it well
+- 2 1/2 tablespoons ghee or butter if you tolerate it well

-- 2–3 tablespoons dry cherry or port (optional but very nice)
+- 2-3 tablespoons dry sherry or port, optional but very nice

 - A few extra sprigs of thyme for garnish